| |

 CR Timeline 1971

 Merckx was so shaken by the affair; he wanted to withdraw from the race.
 Long into the night his team director and teammates tried to persuade him to continue the race.
-Relenting the following day he did continue, but with respect for Ocana's efforts, Merckx refused to wear the Maillot Jaune by default.
+Relenting the following day he did continue, but with respect for Ocana's efforts Merckx refused to wear the Maillot Jaune by default.
 He must wait until he earned the right to wear it.
 Four days later, he won the stage 17 breakaway sprint in Bordeaux and donned the Maillot Jaune again.

 Eddy “the Cannibal” Merckx arrived in Paris to win the final stage individual time trial (ITT) and extend his overall lead.
 He took his third consecutive Tour de France victory.
-Belgian climber Lucien Van Impe won the Best Climber's Prize (King of the

 Stage and Distance |